AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

          action: block
    ```

-    See the [Config Pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description of the properties above the `data` node.
+    See the [config pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description of the properties above the `data` node.
 The `kind` property value should be set to *CDN* and the version should be set to `1`.

 1. If WAF rules are licensed, you should enable the feature in Cloud Manager, as described below for both the new and existing program scenarios.